-Photoshop Tutorial: Placing Multiple Images Inside Text
+Placing Multiple Images In Text - Photoshop Tutorial

-Placing Multiple Images In Text In Photoshop
+Placing Multiple Images In Text With Photoshop

-Written by Steve Patterson.
 In a previous Photoshop tutorial, we looked at how to place a single image inside text.
 This time, we're going to take things further and learn how to place multiple images in text.
 This is a popular effect that's often used in advertising and promotional material but is also lots of fun just to play around with on your own.
 We're going to take a word and place a different image inside each individual letter.
 It's very easy to do, and a lot of it is just simple repetition.

 I'll be using some images made freely available by the good folks at NASA, along with a font that's also freely available online, but as always, the end result I come up with here is not what's important.
 The point is learning how it's done so you can use the same techniques to bring your own ideas to life.
 Having said that, he's the result I'll be working towards in this tutorial: